hristoast/dot-emacs/README.md

 # /home/hristos/.emacs.d/

-## Screenshots

-Check out [the screenshots page](https://man.sr.ht/%7Ehristoast/dot-emacs/screenshots.md) on the wiki.

 ## About

 My Emacs configuration.
 I use it on Emacs 26.3, but it should run fine on Emacs 24 or higher (with some warnings.)
 It sports the [Material Theme for Emacs](https://github.com/cpaulik/emacs-material-theme) and [Smart Mode Line](https://github.com/Malabarba/smart-mode-line) with the Dark theme.
 I recommend running this configuration in daemon mode - it's great for GUI Emacs or terminal Emacs.

-The main file will set you up with a pretty solid editor for several languages (C/C++, Common Lisp, Lua, Python, Racket, Ruby, YAML, and more) and even some frameworks and other things (Magit, Ansible, Django (via `web-mode`), Nginx, `skewer-mode`,  and others).
+It sets up Emacs with support for a wide variety of languages, as well as other more opinionated things like: color themes, many aspects of Emacs internals, code completion, and much much more.

+## Screenshots

+Check out [the screenshots page](https://man.sr.ht/%7Ehristoast/dot-emacs/screenshots.md) on the wiki.

 ## Installation